share/sharedb-mongo/README.md

     - `action`: The action this middleware is handling
     - `collectionName`: The collection name being handled
     - `options`: Original options as they were passed into the relevant function that triggered the action
-    - `'beforeEdit'` actions have additional context properties:
+    - `'beforeOverwrite'` actions have additional context properties:
       - `documentToWrite` - The document to be written
       - `op` - The op that represents the changes that will be made to the document
       - `query` - A filter that will be used to lookup the document that is about to be edited